 When you buy a car, a computer, or an appliance, you usually get your purchase on the spot.
 Even if you order it and wait for delivery, you know exactly what to expect and what you're getting.
 But you can't look at a service beforehand the way you would an appliance.
 Many services are performed over a long period of time, and customers often pay the fee, or at least a portion of it, well before they see what their money bought.

 For example, a developer who creates customized software for a company will likely go through several steps—from determining the company's needs to designing, installing, and testing the software—before delivering any work.

 A written service agreement is a way to manage expectations while the work is underway.
-It also assures both parties that they will get the work and fees they bargained for in the time frame they expect.
+It also assures both parties that they'll get the work and fees they bargained for in the time frame they expect.

 Not all services require agreements.
-For example, when you take your car to a quickie oil change shop, chances are that you and the owner agree orally about the price, what will be done, and when.
-But when work is performed over time, both parties need the protection of written standards, goals and pricing.
+For example, when you take your car to a quickie oil change shop, chances are that you and the owner agree orally about the price, what'll be done, and when.
+But when work is performed over time, both parties need the protection of written standards, goals, and pricing.

 Some of the businesses and professionals who rely on service agreements include:

 The title of the agreement should include your company name and "service agreement," "client agreement," "customer agreement," or another title that best describes your situation.
 Real estate brokers use the term "listing agreement," for instance, for contracts to represent properties for sale.
 An accountant might use a "tax preparation agreement," and so on.